konolga/SocialNetwork/README.md

 ### PUBLISH
-– is the common object for Pictures, Posts and Albums
+Publish is the common object for Pictures, Posts and Albums

 ### POST
 Post is a type of PUBLISH.
 Post is created by user, can have picture or without picture